Probing the Quantum Nature of Gravity through Classical Diffusion: Acknowledgments

 \section{Acknowledgments}

 S.D. acknowledges support from the UKRI through grant EP/X021505/1 and by INFN.
 A.V. acknowledge support from the QuantERA II Programme (project LEMAQUME) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
 A.B. acknowledges financial support from the EIC Pathfinder project QuCoM (GA no. 101046973), the PNRR PE National Quantum Science and Technology Institute (GA no. PE0000023), the University of Trieste and INFN.
-O.A., G.D.B. and J. L. G. R. acknowledge financial support from the EIC Pathfinder project QuCoM (GA no. 101046973), the University of Trieste and INFN.
+O.A., G.D.B. and J.L.G.R. acknowledge financial support from the EIC Pathfinder project QuCoM (GA no. 101046973), the University of Trieste and INFN.
+J.L.G.R. acknowledges financial support from OIST.